-- 4. In the Dashboard Administrator section, type the user name and password for the target IDERA Dashboard administrator account using the domain\username format. - 5.
+- 3. Type the name of the host machine on which the target IDERA Dashboard is installed and the port number. - 4.
+In the Dashboard Administrator section, type the user name and password for the target IDERA Dashboard administrator account using the domain\username format. - 5.
 Click Migrate.
 The IDERA Dashboard migrates the product to the target IDERA Dashboard.

-Managing tags in the IDERA Dashboard
+5.6.5 Managing tags in the IDERA Dashboard